mozzarellaV8/agora-marketplace/AgAssociationRules-04-04.md

 ![itemFreq-0.005](plots/arules/a4-04-ItemFreq-0005.png)

+quick observations at 0.005 minimum support:

-- prices within 10-150 show mup more than twice as much as the next nearest item - which is prices in the $150-600 range.
+- prices within $10-$150 show up more than twice as much as the next nearest item - which is prices in the $150-$600 range.
 It might be worth taking a look at the distribution of this subset.
 - the United States shows up nearly twice as much as the next location - the UK.

-Wanting to see how different minimum supports affected item frequency, scripted a loop to plot a sequence of values.
+Moving forward - wanted to see how different minimum supports affected item frequency, so scripted a loop to plot a sequence of different values.

 ```{R}
 # Item Frequency Plot Loop ----------------------------------------------------